 Consider developing a Software Bill of Materials as part of the process.

 While not a hard requirement yet, more customers are asking for a Software Bill of Materials as part of contractual agreements with software providers.
 One software development leader considered it a competitive advantage for their business.
-Companies want a list of open source components to trust that open source governance, compliance and security are a strategic focus for their technology providers.
+Companies want a list of open source components to trust that open source license compliance, security, and governance are a strategic focus for their technology providers.
 This is especially important when it comes to the ensuring the functional safety of products.

 OpenChain is a good specification by which to design an OSRB’s framework.